 When the Soviets occupied Lithuania in 1940, Ascia's father's business was confiscated without compensation and the family was told that they would be sent to Siberia.
-Two weeks before their departure, Germany invaded Lithuania and while many other families fled to Russia, her father believed that they would be well-treated by the Germans and so they stayed put.
+Two weeks before their departure, Germany invaded Lithuania and while many other families fled to Russia, her father believed that, as had occurred in WWI, they would be well-treated by the Germans and so they stayed put.